jamesquinn00/LAP2-blogposting/README.md

 * HTML/CSS
 * JavaScript
 * Node
+* Docker

 ## Process
-* Intitially started out on the client side with then worked our way into the server side.
+* Intitially started out on the client side then worked our way into the server side.
-* Started with a basic css styling and html template.
+* Started with a basic CSS styling and html template.
-* Then worked on the seed file for sql commands.
+* Then worked on the seed file for SQL commands.
 * GET/POST requests
-* Added functionality and styling on the client side.
+* Added functionality and improved styling on the client side.

 ## Wins & Challenges